yungyong/mental-health-research/README.md

 Data research
 ---

 The most people taking part in this survey are from USA.
-Other people's countries:
+The other people's countries are represented on this plot:

 ![](https://habrastorage.org/webt/cp/ms/vd/cpmsvdp1z0ohingqclmxdvugkwk.png)